Thewbi/tiger/chap5/README.md

 end
 ```

 There is no explicit type defined for unit.
-The semantic analysis in this compiler returns NULL for the unit.
+The semantic analysis in this compiler returns NULL or Ty_Nil() for the unit.

 ### Environments / Scopes / Lifetime